iqbalfarz/safecity-training/README.md

         | This incident took place in the evening.I was in the metro when two guys started staring. |	0 |	1 |	0 |
         | Catcalls and passing comments were two of the ghastly things the Delhi police at the International Airport put me and my friend through.
 It is appalling that the protectors and law enforcers at the airport can make someone so uncomfortable. | 1 |	1 |	0 |

-        10% of the dataset was randomly selected and held-out for the test set.
+        10% of the dataset was randomly selected and held out for the test set.
 From the remaining training data, 10% was randomly selected and set aside for the development set.

         | Commenting | Ogling | Groping | Examples in Dataset |
         |---|---|---|---|